Training & Consultancy

 Please note, places cannot be cancelled once booked, and we are unable to offer refunds.

-Following demand, we designed an offer for individuals to access our standard workshops to support their learning and professional development, as well as for those in smaller organisations who may not have capacity to book our standard team sessions, but would still like to upskill members of staff.
+Following demand, we designed an offer for individuals to access our training to support their learning and professional development, as well as for those in smaller organisations who may not have capacity to book our standard team sessions, but would still like to upskill members of staff.
+To make this even more accessible, we deliver training in different ways, for example our standard full length workshops and shorter webinars and Lunch and Learns.

 Why should I book onto a session with The Diversity Trust?

-• The Diversity Trust has been a longstanding expert in the equalities sector for more than 14-years, giving us a wealth of experience in training clients from grassroots organisations to national and global corporations.
+• The Diversity Trust has been a longstanding expert in the equalities sector for more than 12 years, giving us a wealth of experience in training clients from grassroots organisations to national and global corporations.

 • All our trainings are delivered by people with lived-experience, ensuring you not only receive in-depth, nuanced, research-based trainings, but your questions can be answered by someone with personal experience of the topic, creating an authentic, genuine, and engaging learning experience.